Entries tagged with: Coachella

 Kevin Whittemore (right) w/ La Dispute at Acheron, 2010 (more by Samantha Marble)

 La Dispute just wrapped up their tour in support of this year's excellent Rooms of the House in Cleveland last night (4/14).
 (We caught the tour in NYC a few days earlier at the sold-out Music Hall of Williamsburg.)
 It's now been confirmed by the band's publicist that those were the last shows for guitarist Kevin Whittemore, who has chosen to leave the band.
 Kevin co-founded La Dispute along with current vocalist Jordan Dreyer and current drummer Brad Vander Lugt back in 2004, and this is the band's first lineup change since before the release of their first album.
-No official statement yet, but stay tuned.
+UPDATE (4/18): Official statement released.
+Read it below.

 In other "New Wave of Post-Hardcore" news, Title Fight played Coachella over the weekend, much to the confusion of some in the crowd who weren't ready for a mosh pit to break out.
 Check out our full set of pictures from Friday at Coachella for more from their set.